mavafadar/ethernaut-solutions/docs/10-reentrancy.md

-# Hello Ethernaut
+# Reentrancy

 ## Challenge Description

 The goal of this level is for you to steal all the funds from the contract.

 Things that might help:

 -   Untrusted contracts can execute code where you least expect it.
 -   Fallback methods
 -   Throw/revert bubbling
 -   Sometimes the best way to attack a contract is with another contract.
 -   See the ["?"](https://ethernaut.openzeppelin.com/help) page above, section "Beyond the console"

 ## Challenge Code